maximehk/lab_dispatcher/README.md

 ## Overview

-This show cases the first flow I've implemented which allows anyone authorized to punch a "hole" through my firewall so they can access my webserver.
+This show cases the first flow I've implemented which allows anyone authorized to punch a "hole" through my firewall so they can access a webserver.
 As you can see from the diagram, there is no open firewall port until the action is triggered through a Google Cloud Function.

 Afterwards, only their specific IP will be allowed through the firewall.